ericmedvet/slides/advanced-programming-2020/03-first-class.md

 Your code is **your representation** of a problem and its solution.

-When someone looks at your code is like she/he is entering your mind:
+When someone looks at your code, she/he is entering your mind:
 - messy code .arrow[] messy representation .arrow[] messy mind .arrow[] messy you!
 - **do you want to look messy?**
   - to your collaborator, your boss, your employee